RoboticElephant/Heart-Disease_Bayesian/Heart_Disease.md

 ![](Heart_Disease_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 These zero values for `Cholesterol` account for *171* values, which is approximately **18%** of the data set.
+One of the other things to note is of the `171` incorrect values, `151` of them are heart disease.
 This is a significant value.
 Normally when encountering a data set with this large of incorrect data, the goal would be to either throw out the data that is incorrect or supply the mean of the observed values for all the missing data points.
 Even then this is a significant amount of incorrect data.

 I have decided to use Bayes MCMC to try and impute the data.
 I used non-informative priors allowing the data set to determine what the values should be.
-The model that was used for this can be seen in
-`Appendix A: Cholesterol Imputed`.
+The model that was used for this can be seen in `Appendix A: Cholesterol Imputed`.
 Looking at the missing values, it appears that one of the five data sets didn’t have correct values for `Cholesterol`.
 Again normally these would be thrown out, but I decided